 Yes.
 In accordance with CAP 722 Unmanned Aircraft System Operations in UK Airspace, LRW films is fully insured, including Public Liability Insurance for £1m.
 (We can increase it at anytime to suit)

 Can we fly at night?
-Yes, we are one of the few that are approved for commercial night operations.
+Yes, we are approved for commercial night operations.

 What weather conditions can't you fly in?